ralphman1/AlphaTrade-Engine/README.md

-# 🚀 Crypto Trading Bot 100X
+# 🚀 Hunter: The Crypto Bot

 A sophisticated automated cryptocurrency trading bot designed for high-frequency trading on **Ethereum and Solana**.
 This bot uses advanced strategies including sentiment analysis, trend detection, and risk management to identify and execute profitable trades with real-time monitoring and smart blacklist management.